Brympton d'Evercy: In the 21st century

-The house now stands in 33 acres (13.4 ha) of parkland.
-In 2008, it was sold to a company, whose plans for covering the costs of maintaining Brympton were to hire it out for weddings and corporate events.
-The directors hoped ultimately that the property would become something like Babbington House, a country club and hotel near Frome.
+The house now stands in 33 acres (13.4 ha) of parkland and is now primarily used as a wedding venue.
 Marriages can take place at St Andrew's Church nearby or in the house.
 Receptions and functions can also be held in the grounds, including the 17th-century stables, and there are 31 bedrooms available for such occasions.
 Brympton d'Evercy has also been hired as a film location.

 The gardens are listed Grade II* on the Register of Historic Parks and Gardens of special historic interest in England.

-For the greater part of the year, the house remains a little-known home.
-The greatest threat to the house, now without its former estate, is the ever encroaching town of Yeovil.
-Once some miles distant, its suburbs and industrial estates are now almost visible from the windows of the house.
-As recently as June 2005 a public planning enquiry was held to investigate the suitability of 15 hectares of land adjacent to the house to be developed as a business park.

 In popular culture

 The Turn of the Screw, a 2009 adaptation by the BBC of classic Henry James novel starring Michelle Dockery and Dan Stevens, was filmed at the house and grounds.